"The Encounter" ... A Writing Challenge

 The Writing Challenge

 How would you perceive an encounter with extraterrestrials coming to earth?
 Would their intent be peace, discovery and enlightenment, or conquest and annihilation?
 How would we receive them and attempt to communicate?
-Do you agree with physicist, Stephen Hawking, in that the METI project (Messaging Extraterrestrial Intelligence) involved in sending signals into space so that extra-terrestrials can pick them up will put us in grave danger?
+Do you agree with physicist, Stephen Hawking, that the METI project (Messaging Extraterrestrial Intelligence) involved in sending signals into space so that extra-terrestrials can receive them might endanger us?
 The challenge -- should you decide to accept it -- is to write a story about such an alien-encounter.

 Rules of the Challenge

-1. You can create a short story; a flash fiction short; an installment series of up to 2-3 installments; fantasy comic strips or illustrations with free verse poetry; a treatment for a screenplay.
+1. You can create a short story; a flash fiction short; an installment series; fantasy comic strips or illustrations with free verse poetry; a treatment for a screenplay.
 Write your story from any perspective; for example, as characters within the story-line; as a journalist, etc. Please feel free to use videos, newspaper headline visuals, or other creative elements.
 You can team up with other hubbers, or write this project on your own.

 2. Your story or presentation must follow the Story Background outlined below in order to establish a common denominator and a point in which to begin the story.
 Be as detailed in your story-line/writing (which can lead into dozens of different directions), or as general as you wish.